kontura/dnf/doc/conf_ref.rst

     disable automatic metadata synchronizing.
 The default corresponds to three hours.
 The value is rounded to the next commenced hour.

+.. _module_obsoletes-label:

+``module_obsoletes``
+    :ref:`boolean <boolean-label>`

+    This option controls whether dnf should apply modular obsoletes.
+If enabled dnf checks on each transaction if there are any active modular obsoletes and if possible it tries to apply them in the transaction.

 .. _module_platform_id-label:

 ``module_platform_id``